S Corp To LLC: Everything You Need to Know

 LLCs are allowed to have as many members they wish.
 S corps cannot have more than 100 owners.
 Those who are not residents of the United States can be a member of an LLC.
 S corps shareholders have to be U.S residents.
 S corporations may not be owned by a C corporation, a different S corporation, an LLC or any partnerships.
 LLCs are not tied down in this way.

 If you need help with transferring an S corp to LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.